RunestoneInteractive/thinkcspy/_sources/Lists/Lists.rst

     ["hello", 2.0, 5, [10, 20]]

 A list within another list is said to be **nested** and the inner list is often called a **sublist**.
 We'll talk more about nested lists below.
 Finally, there is a special list that contains no elements.
-It is called an empty list and is denoted ``[]``.
+It is called the empty list and is denoted ``[]``.

 As you would expect, we can also assign list values to variables and pass lists as parameters to functions.